stanipintjuk/nixos-router/README.md

     externalInterface = "wlp0s20f0u8"; # or w/e interface you get your internet connection to your pc })
 ```
-Now just run `nixos-rebuild switch`, plugin in your Raspberry Pi (or any other device you want)
+Now just run `nixos-rebuild switch`, plug in your Raspberry Pi (or any other device you want)
 into the ethernet port, and BOOM!
 Magic!
 (You might have to reboot your PC though)

 ## What is the IP of my connected device?